 According to a new study, the high stress levels associated with childhood poverty may put individuals at risk for psychological ill health or behavioral challenges later in life.

 The New York Times has published a series of stories and statistics on the lives impacted by opioid use across the United States.

 Health Affairs Blog discusses “repeal and delay,” a plan which involves initial immediate action by Congress to repeal the Affordable Care Act (ACA) followed by a delay before certain aspects of the repeal become effective—possibly as late as 2020.
 Replacement of the law would also come in stages, through a series of bills.
 Authors Joseph Antos and James Capretta, policy experts with the American Enterprise Institute (AEI), do not support this approach.

 The Huffington Post has compiled a list of resolutions for the new year that have a holistic approach to happiness and physical well-being.

-The National Register signed the Mental Health Liaison Group letter supporting comprehensive mental health reform legislation this year.
+The National Register signed the Mental Health Liaison Group letter urging the 115th Congress to preserve crucial mental health programs and services.

 The Washington Post has published food for thought on the potential benefits and pitfalls of maintaining the Santa Claus persona for children.